Drinks Per Person Wedding

 Skip the math

-Our calculator handles all the formulas and gives you a shopping list.
+Our Drinks Per Guest Calculator handles all the formulas and gives you a shopping list.

 Splitting Drinks by Type